+There was a total solar eclipse on March 8-9, 2016.
+There will be a penumbral lunar eclipse on the morning of March 23 as seen from here in North America.
 Is it possible to have three eclipses in one month?
-Yes, it’s possible.
+It won’t happen this month, but, yes, it’s possible.
 You can have two solar eclipses with one lunar eclipse in between in the span of one month.
 In a one-month period, you can also have two lunar eclipses with a solar eclipse in between.
 However, if we’re talking about a calendar month – as opposed to a lunar month – it’s quite rare to have three eclipses.
 Follow the links below to learn more about past and future months in which there are three eclipses, and about upcoming eclipses.

 Three eclipses in one calendar month.
 According to NASA eclipse expert Fred Espenak, three eclipses fall in the same calendar month only 12 times during the five-century span from 1801-2300.
 Six times there are two solar eclipses and one lunar eclipse in one calendar month.
 Six times there are two penumbral lunar eclipses and a total (or annular) solar eclipse in one calendar month.